Statement delivered by Ambassador Phillip Taula, Deputy Permanent Representative of New Zealand to the United Nations,17 October 2016

 New Zealanders and Australians can travel, live and work in either country.

 The Trans-Tasman Travel Arrangement and the Australia New Zealand Social Security Agreement set out the terms for travel between the countries, what social security benefits are available and any restrictions.

-There are approximately two million short term visits across the Tasman each year and substantial resident populations of each other’s nationals in Australia and New Zealand.
+There are more than two and a half million short term visits across the Tasman each year and substantial resident populations of each other’s nationals in Australia and New Zealand.

 More than 30% of New Zealand’s research community already have links with Australian counterparts, in areas such as agriculture, biotechnology and environmental research.
 This relationship is growing, with collaborative arrangements between governments, crown research agencies, and tertiary institutions, as well for individual researchers.

-We also partner with Australia in large scale research projects such as the Square Kilometre Array (external link), that aims to build the world's largest radio telescope, and the Australian Synchrotron (external link).
+We also partner with Australia in large scale research projects such as the Square Kilometre Array (external link), which aims to build the world's largest radio telescope, and the Australian Synchrotron (external link).

 New Zealand is represented in Australia by the New Zealand High Commission, Canberra ACT and the New Zealand Consulate-General, Sydney

 Australia is represented in New Zealand by the Australian High Commission, Wellington (external link) and the Australian Consul-General in Auckland (external link)

 UNGA 71: Sixth Committee: Administration of Justice, Statement on behalf of Canada, Australia and New Zealand (CANZ).